Back door of an SUV opens up to a mountain view of colorful fall foliage.

 Hiking Blood Mountain on the Appalachian Trail.
 Photo by @kalebeastphoto

-9. Go Hiking in Georgia's Outdoors
+9. Go hiking in Georgia's outdoors

 Explore Georgia among the miles of trails in every corner of the state.
 You can start (or finish) hiking the Appalachian Trail at its southern terminus on Springer Mountain, or you can do short sections if you’re not ready to commit to the entire thing.